kartvya/mx-rn-vector-icons/README.md

 # mx-rn-vector-icons

-Welcome to mx-react-native-icons, the ultimate icon library for React Native!
-Designed to provide developers with a rich set of vector icons, mx-react-native-icons ensures your app looks sleek, modern, and visually appealing.
+Welcome to mx-rn-vector-icons, the ultimate icon library for React Native!
+Designed to provide developers with a rich set of vector icons, mx-rn-vector-icons ensures your app looks sleek, modern, and visually appealing.
 Whether you're building a new project or enhancing an existing one, our library offers a wide array of icons to suit every need.

 ## Table of Contents